anirvanBhaduri/takeawayApp/README.md

 We are also going to omit the use of Redux in this assignment, as it is quite simple and does not really require it.
-If I was to extend the assignment further to have further nested components etc, then redux was become essential for good maintainability.
+If I was to extend the assignment further to have further nested components etc, then redux will become essential for good maintainability.

 The frontend look has been kept very simple and aims to demonstrate the way css would be structured in a larger project.
 Usually, one would use css frameworks and build on them.
 I have decided to go